 Q. Will I have a roommate?

 A. Most boarding students live in double rooms.
 Williams-Berry Hall provides senior boys with an opportunity to live in single rooms.
 Returning seniors are given first choice in room selection.
-The Directors of Boys’ and Girls’ Resident Life carefully select students as roommates–matching similar interests and personalities.
+The Dean of Boys and Dean of Girls carefully select students as roommates–matching similar interests and personalities.
 Returning students are permitted to request their roommates for the next year.

 Q. Where do I eat?